ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## RIV Keying

-RIV attestation relies on two keys:
+RIV attestation relies on two credentials:

-* An identity key is required to certify the identity of the Attester itself.
+* An identity key pair and matching certificate is required to certify the identity of the Attester itself.
   RIV specifies the use of an IEEE 802.1AR Device Identity (DevID) {{IEEE-802-1AR}}, signed by the device manufacturer, containing the device serial number.

-* An Attestation Key is required to sign the Quote generated by the TPM to report evidence of software configuration.
+* An Attestation key pair and matching certificate is required to sign the Quote generated by the TPM to report evidence of software configuration.

-In TPM application, the Attestation key MUST be protected by the TPM, and the DevID SHOULD be as well.
-Depending on other TPM configuration procedures, the two keys are likely be different; some of the considerations are outlined in TCG Guidance for Securing Network Equipment {{NetEq}}.
+In TPM application, both the Attestation private key and the DevID private key MUST be protected by the TPM.
+Depending on other TPM configuration procedures, the two keys are likely be different; some of the considerations are outlined in TCG "TPM 2.0 Keys for Device Identity and Attestation" {{Platform-DevID-TPM-2.0}}.

-TCG Guidance for Securing Network Equipment specifies further conventions for these keys:
+The TCG TPM 2.0 Keys document {{Platform-DevID-TPM-2.0}} specifies further conventions for these keys:

-* When separate Identity and Attestation keys are used, the Attestation Key (AK) and its X.509 certificate should parallel the DevID, with the same device ID information as the DevID certificate (i.e., the same Subject Name and Subject Alt Name, even though the key pairs are different).
+* When separate Identity and Attestation keys are used, the Attestation Key (AK) and its X.509 certificate should parallel the DevID, with the same device ID information as the DevID certificate (that is, the same Subject Name and Subject Alt Name, even though the key pairs are different).
 This allows a quote from the device, signed by an AK, to be linked directly to the device that provided it, by examining the corresponding AK certificate.
+If the Subject and Subject Alt Names in the AK certificate don't match, and they're not signed by the same authority the Verifier will not be able to detect an Asokan-style man-in-the-middle attack (see {{mitm}}).

 * Network devices that are expected to use secure zero touch provisioning as specified in {{RFC8572}})
   MUST be shipped by the manufacturer with pre-provisioned keys (Initial DevID and AK, called IDevID and IAK).
-Inclusion of an IDevID and IAK by a vendor does not preclude a mechanism whereby an Administrator can define Local Identity and Attestation Keys (LDevID and LAK) if desired.
+Inclusion of an IDevID and IAK by a vendor does not preclude a mechanism whereby an administrator can define Local Identity and Attestation Keys (LDevID and LAK) if desired.
 IDevID and IAK certificates MUST both be signed by the Endorser (typically the device manufacturer).

 ## RIV Information Flow

-RIV workflow for networking equipment is organized around a simple use case where a network operator wishes to verify the integrity of software installed in specific, fielded devices.
+RIV workflow for network equipment is organized around a simple use case where a network operator wishes to verify the integrity of software installed in specific, fielded devices.
 This use case implies several components:

-1. The Attesting Device, which the network operator wants to examine.
+1. The Attester, the device which the network operator wants to examine.

-2. A Verifier (which might be a network management station) somewhere separate from the Device that will retrieve the information and analyze it to pass judgment on the security posture of the device.
+2. A Verifier (which might be a network management station) somewhere separate from the Device that will retrieve the signed evidence and measurement logs, and analyze them to pass judgment on the security posture of the device.

 3. A Relying Party, which can act on Attestation Results.
 Interaction between the Relying Party and the Verifier is considered out of scope for RIV.

-4. Signed Reference Integrity Manifests (RIMs), containing Reference Integrity Measurements, can either be created by the device manufacturer and shipped along with the device as part of its software image, or alternatively, could be obtained several other ways (direct to the Verifier from the
+4. Signed Reference Integrity Manifests (RIMs), containing Reference Values, can either be created by the device manufacturer and shipped along with the device as part of its software image, or alternatively, could be obtained several other ways (direct to the Verifier from the